gxjansen/spryker-for-developers/README.md

-Here I'm creating an overview of why Spryker is a great platform for developers to learn, to enjoy and to make a good career out of.
-And if you're just like me, you don't want empty claims: you want the facts.
-So here we go :)
+Here we're creating an overview of why Spryker is a great platform for developers to learn :student:, to enjoy :star_struck: and to make a good career out of :moneybag:.
+And if you're just like me, you don't want empty claims: you want **proof**.

+So here we go.
+And feel free to send in your PRs!

 # Table of Content
 - [Basic characteristics of Spryker Development](#basic-characteristics-of-spryker-development)